 Me (yelling back) “Trying to find a bit of lace for Judy’s wedding veil.”

-Ten years ago I had bought a little comedy booth from a fellow puppeteer called John Dudley, it was a fun item and I think John was just having a clear out.
+Ten years ago I bought a little comedy booth from a fellow puppeteer called John Dudley, it was a fun item and I think John was just having a clear out.
 I was really intrigued because he had bought it from the late Eric Bramall, a well respected puppeteer.
-The Judy character in the film was a doll that I bought on ebay.
+So the booth with the legs was made by Eric.
+The Judy character in the film was a doll that I bought on ebay and made into a marioette

 This is the nature of creativity- ideas evolve and connect in one’s mind and suddenly one feels compelled to run with them.